swarajd/code-analysis-guide/chapter1/integers-and-operators/integers.md

 What does it mean for a data type \(in almost all cases a numeric data type\) to be signed?
 If an integer is stored in 32 bits, lets use our old example above: `11000010011011010110110111011111`.

 Lets concentrate our focus to integers, since we will only be dealing with integers in this section.
 A signed integer is an integer where the first bit decides the sign of the integer.
 In our integer above, our bits start off like this: `11000...` The first bit is set to 1, so we know that this is a negative number.
 If the bit is set to 0, then it's a positive number.
 The other 31 bits then decide what the number actually is.
 I won't bore you with the computational details, but our 32 bit number above actually comes out to be $$-1033015841$$.

+Keep in mind that if you have an 8 bit signed integer as such: `10000000`, then it equals $$-128$$, even though the 7 bits after the 1 are 0.
+If alter the next 7 bits further, it increases the number, so would be `10000001` would be $$-127$$.
+If you keep going until `11111111`, you'll get $$-1$$.
+If you want $$0$$, naturally it will be represented as such: `00000000`.

+If you want to find the negative representation of an integer, the method is as follows.
+You take your number of bits, so lets say we have 8 bits.
+Then we have $$2^{8} = 256$$.
+Next, we take our negative number, lets say we use $$109$$.
+Now we subtract it from $$256$$, and simply write the binary representation of the difference.
+In our case, the differnce is $$147$$, and the binary representation of that is `10010011` .

+The description also mentioned "two's complement," and that baiscally indicates another method of calculating a negative number. if lets say we have 109, which has the binary representation of `01101101`, then in order to get the negative represntation, we can flip all the bits, to get `10010010`, and then add 1 to this number, making the final representation `10010011`.

-### Exercises:
+ Exercises:

 1. Assuming an integer only uses 8 bits, what is -109 in binary?
 2. Assuming an integer only uses 8 bits, what is -26 in binary?